When am I ever going to use this?

-Sure enough, there's logic in that snarky, short answer.
+Sure enough, there's logic in that snarky, snappy answer.
 You need to pass your math classes to graduate, and to do that you need to pass your tests.

 Short Answer #2: Never.
 You're right, you are not going to use the Quadratic Formula unless you're teaching math.
 OK, yes, an engineer may employ the concept but certainly they are using software to handle the calculations.